pgbouncer/pgbouncer/README.md

-c-ares is the most fully-featured implementation and is recommended for most uses and binary packaging (if a sufficiently new version is available).  libevent's built-in evdns is also suitable for many uses, with the listed restrictions.
+c-ares is the most fully-featured implementation and is recommended for most uses and binary packaging (if a sufficiently new version is available).
+Libevent's built-in evdns is also suitable for many uses, with the listed restrictions.
 The other backends are mostly legacy options at this point and don't receive much testing anymore.

 By default, c-ares is used if it can be found.
 Its use can be forced with `configure --with-cares` or disabled with `--without-cares`.
-If c-ares is not used (not found or disabled), then specify `--with-udns` to pick udns, else libevent is used.
-Specify `--disable-evdns` to disable the use of libevent's evdns and fall back to a libc-based implementation.
+If c-ares is not used (not found or disabled), then specify `--with-udns` to pick udns, else Libevent is used.
+Specify `--disable-evdns` to disable the use of Libevent's evdns and fall back to a libc-based implementation.

 PAM authentication
 ------------------

-To enable PAM authentication `./configure` has a flag `--with-pam` (default value is no).
-When compiled with PAM support new global authentication type `pam` appears which can be used to validate users through PAM.
+To enable PAM authentication, `./configure` has a flag `--with-pam` (default value is no).
+When compiled with PAM support, a new global authentication type `pam` is available to validate users through PAM.

 Building from Git
 -----------------

-Building PgBouncer from Git requires that you fetch libusual submodule and generate the header and config files before you can run configure:
+Building PgBouncer from Git requires that you fetch the libusual submodule and generate the header and configuration files before you can run `configure`:

 	$ git clone https://github.com/pgbouncer/pgbouncer.git
 	$ cd pgbouncer